 Do Not Soften Earwax for Microsuction, Most of the Time

 Microsuction is different from the syringing or irrigation procedure.
 Syringing pushes water into your ear canal to wash out your earwax.
-Whereas Microscution creates a fine air vacuum to gently suck out your earwax.
+In contrast, Microscution creates a fine air vacuum to suck out your earwax gently.

 What to Use to Soften Your Earwax

-If your Ear Nurse has suggested that you soften, he or she will advise you on what product to use.
-This might be over-the-counter softeners for very hard and stubborn earwax (which is rare).
-More than likely olive oil or almond oil will be recommended.
+If your Ear Nurse has suggested that you soften, they will advise you on what product to use.
+These might be over-the-counter softeners for very hard and stubborn earwax.
+More than likely, olive oil or almond oil will do nicely.

-“Can I use the olive oil I have at home?”, you ask.
-You sure can, as long as it’s at room temperature, clean and you apply it very carefully.
+“Can I use the olive oil I have at home?” you ask.
+Yes, as long as it’s at room temperature, clean, and you apply it very carefully.
 Do not insert anything deep into your ear canal, or you risk injury.
-An eyedropper, also known as a Pasteur pipette, or an oral syringe used to give infants liquid paracetamol may all be useful to apply olive ear gently into your ear.
+An eyedropper, also known as a Pasteur pipette, or an oral syringe used to give infants liquid paracetamol may all be helpful to apply olive ear gently into your ear.

 Remember, only soften if your Ear Nurse has advised you to do so.
-The consequences for softening when you don’t need to may include coming back for a second appointment if all the runny earwax can’t be removed.
+The consequences for softening when you don’t need to may include coming back for a second appointment if we can’t remove all the earwax.

-What If I Have Been Advised to Soften and I Do, but It’s Still Difficult to Remove?
+What if I Have Softened My Earwax, but It’s Still Difficult to Remove?

-Of course, if you have any more questions regarding this or another issue please contact your local Ear Health clinic, we are more than happy to help.
+Of course, if you have any more questions regarding this or another issue, please get in touch with your local Ear Health clinic; we are more than happy to help.